hlandau/acme.t/README.md

 certificates are available to meet those names.
 Certificates which will expire soon are renewed. acmetool is thus idempotent and minimises the use of state.

-acmetool can optionally be used [without running it as root.](https://github.com/hlandau/acme.t/blob/master/doc/NOROOT.md)
+acmetool can optionally be used [without running it as root.](https://github.com/hlandau/acme.t/blob/master/doc/NOROOT.md) If you have existing certificates issued using the official client, acmetool can import those certificates, keys and account keys (`acmetool import-le`).

 ## Getting Started